Rdatatable/data.table/README.md

 [![Build Status](https://travis-ci.org/Rdatatable/datatable.svg?branch=master)](https://travis-ci.org/Rdatatable/datatable)

-R package data.table extends data.frame
+R package `data.table` extends `data.frame`.

-Fast aggregation of large data (e.g. 100GB in RAM), fast ordered joins, fast add/modify/delete of columns by reference by group using no copies at all, cells can contain vectors, chained queries and a fast file reader (fread).
+Fast aggregation of large data (e.g. 100GB in RAM), fast ordered joins, fast add/modify/delete of columns by reference by group using no copies at all, cells can contain vectors, chained queries and a fast file reader (`fread`).
 Offers a natural and flexible syntax, for faster development.

 # Stable version